US will try to deport Abrego Garcia before his trial, Justice Department attorney says

 White House spokesperson Abigail Jackson posted on X that day that Abrego Garcia "will face the full force of the American justice system — including serving time in American prison for the crimes he’s committed.”

-Abrego Garcia's attorneys have asked Xinis to order the government to take Abrego Garcia to Maryland upon release from jail in Tennessee, an arrangement that would prevent his deportation before trial.
-Abrego Garcia lived in Maryland outside of Washington for more than a decade, working construction and raising a family with his American wife.
+Abrego Garcia's attorneys asked Xinis to order the government to take him to Maryland upon his release from jail, an arrangement that would prevent his deportation before trial.
+Abrego Garcia lived in Maryland for more than a decade, working construction and raising a family.

+Xinis is still considering that request.
+Guynn told the judge on Monday that she doesn’t have the jurisdiction to decide where Abrego Garcia would be detained.
+Xinis responded by asking why she couldn’t order an “interim step” to ensure that Abrego Garcia isn’t “spirited away again.”

+Anrew Rossman, an attorney for Abrego Garcia, said he should be given notice and an opportunity to challenge his removal in court.

-Xinis is still considering his lawyers' request to send him to Maryland if he's released.
-Meanwhile, Xinis ruled Monday that the lawsuit against the Trump administration over Abrego Garcia's mistaken deportation can continue.
+Meanwhile, Xinis denied the Trump administration's motion to dismiss the lawsuit over Abrego Garcia's mistaken deportation.

+The government had argued the litigation was moot because it returned him to the U.S. Xinis said “the controversy” isn’t over simply because he's back.

-This story's headline and summary have been corrected to show that Jonathan Guynn is a civil division attorney with the Department of Justice, not a prosecutor.
+This has been corrected to show that Jonathan Guynn is a civil division attorney with the Department of Justice, not a prosecutor.

 Finley reported from Norfolk, Virginia.